-This course assumes that you have fundamental knowledge and understanding of both basic biological processes and fundamental processes and principles of cellular and molecular immunology (e.g., tolerance, memory, generation of diversity, tolerance, and so on).
+This course assumes that you have fundamental knowledge and understanding of both basic biological processes and fundamental processes and principles of molecular genetics.
 As such, we will not be reviewing these basic processes and principles.
-Instead, you will work individually and in groups to explore in greater depth areas of immunology that are of particular interest to you, while also building a deeper understanding of the questions being addressed in the field today.
+Instead, you will work individually and in groups to explore in greater depth areas of human molecular genetics that are of particular interest to you, while also building a deeper understanding of the questions being addressed in the field today.